-Some of the local store marketing strategies that I have highlighted over the past year are designed to increase awareness and sales for your brand, others because it’s the right thing to do.
+Some of the local store marketing strategies that I have highlighted over the past decade are designed to increase awareness and sales for your brand, others because it’s the right thing to do.
 Working with charities over a period of time enables you to give back to the communities in which you are located, in addition to creating a sales opportunity at the store level.

 Developing a working relationship with influential, local charities in your trade area not only establishes your community commitment as a business owner, but can also provide an effective way to link to a sales-driving fundraiser at your store.
 By supporting a local charity, you can help these organizations achieve their goals of reaching those people who are attempting to experience the everyday joys that the rest of us take for granted.